I turn 40 years old today. Since I hate birthday presents I figured I’d pass along some of the presents people have taught me over the last 40 years.

 4) Don’t do something you love.
 Do something other people will love you for doing.
 We often hear people recommend that young people should find a job they will love.
 But the path to success isn’t always filled with doing what you love.
 It’s filled with doing the things that other people will love (and compensate you) for doing.

 5) Anything meaningful is hard to do.
-All the best things in life will be hard to obtain.
-Whether it’s a good relationship or a nice car.
-But hard work is good work.
+The Olympic Creed says “the most important thing in life is not the triumph but the struggle.”
+All of life is a struggle, but working through the struggle is how we grow and improve.
 A lot of it will suck along the way, but as my friend Wes Gray says, “embrace the suck”.

 6) The more you give the more you get.
 The only wealth we’ll ever keep is the wealth we give away.

 7) Discipline is freedom.
 Don’t take it from me.
 Take it from this guy.

 9) Marry your best friend.
 The person you marry is someone you’re going to agree to have tens of thousands of meals with.
 You’ll spend countless hours watching TV and talking to them.
 They’re the person you’ll argue with and love with most.
 Make sure it’s someone you really, really like to be around.

 10) Surround yourself with people who will make you better.

 11) Train your mind.
 You’re capable of so much more than you think.
 But you have to want it and you have to want to invest in it.

 12) Train your body.
 Your body can do amazing things.
 Really amazing things.
 But you have to want it and you have to want to invest in it.